ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 uavcan:Support runtime setting of CAN interfaces
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 runtime
 ### Note
+Buffer size increased from 32 to 256.

 ## Commit #714
 ### Hash